ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_multilingual/README.md

-This "FEATURE" module supplies default settings and permissions linked to multilingual feature of the Next Europa platform.
+The "Multilingual" feature supplies default settings and permissions linked to multilingual features of the Next Europa platform.

-It also contains alteration of:
+It also contains alterations of:
-* The path alias generation made by the "Pathauto" module in order to force the use of neutral language for all created alias;
+* The path alias generation made by the "Pathauto" module in order to force the use of neutral language for all created aliases;
-*The path alias saving made by "Path" module in order to ensure that it is data of the source content that is always used to set the alias and that the neutral language is set for all defined alias;
+*The path alias saving made by the "Path" module in order to ensure that it is data of the source content that is always used to set the alias and that the neutral language is set for all defined aliases;
 * The "Drupal core" language negotiation system in order to implement the platform specific process;
 * The display of the language switcher.

 # Important

- Concerning content, this module is designed for supporting "Entity translation" module but not "Content  translation" one.
+ Concerning content, this module is designed for supporting the "Entity translation" module but not the "Content  translation" one.

 # Installation